 Empingao is a place for Latin American cuisine so expect some salsa, tacos, nachos, and cubano on the menu.
 The place is a bit tight with their main dining hall that can only fit 16-20 people.
 Salmon tacos at PHP260 brings the best ingredients of the restaurant with some fried corn tortilla, romaine lettuce, chimichurri, mandarin orange, mango mayo, and the grilled salmon.
 The price is a little expensive but the flavors are really explosive.
 Empingao also offers drinks from tequila, gin, beers, fresh juices, and soda.

 Poblacion, Makati is not a frequent place for me when I stayed in Makati.
 Having an apartment in the west part of the city, I had no idea about the bars, hang-out places, and hole-in-the-wall restaurants in the area.
+If you’re from The Rise Makati, where possibilities are endless, Poblacion is just a 7-minute drive.
 With an invite from a hotel and the idea of discovering the budget places to stay in Makati, I unexpectedly discovered these gems of this Makati neighborhood.
 The area boasts its unique and varied culinary landscape perfect for tourists, foreign and locals alike.
 The only disadvantage of dining in Poblacion is that most restaurants open around 4 or 5 in the afternoon as the happy hour kicks in.
 Still, they’re nice spots to hang out when in Makati.